simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 Remember to always use the latest version of Ansible, follow the least privilege principle, use Ansible Vault for sensitive information, use strong passwords, limit access to playbooks, use secure communication protocols, verify host identities, sanitize user input, and follow secure coding practices.
 These guidelines will help developers write secure code and keep their infrastructure safe from security vulnerabilities.

-By integrating these **best practices**, organizations can confidently harness the benefits of automation provided by Ansible while ensuring a secure and reliable infrastructure.
+By integrating these **best practices**, organizations can confidently use the benefits of automation provided by Ansible while ensuring a secure and reliable infrastructure.
 Safeguarding critical assets through secure code and using Ansible's built-in security features, organizations can embrace automation without compromising on security.

 ## References